JayO-1/system-design-101/README.md

 2. Storing intermediate state in memory rather than on disk
 3. Eliminating unnecessary sorting

-Apache Spark also supports stream processing, by processing data in mini-batches.
+Apache Spark also supports stream processing.
+Unlike Apache Flink, which processes each event individually, Apache Spark processes data from the message broker in mini-batches.

 However, the main downside is that our partitioning schema will need to ensure that each partition fits in memory.